dof-dss/nicsdru_dept/README.md

 > Do NOT use the `--sync` flag on migrate import tasks.
 This causes a full migration rollback and re-import which can cause confusion for site users, irregularities with other content and can be tricky and time consuming to correct.

+There are a number of Drush commands to process migration data.
+* etgrm commands handle the translation of Domain to Group content relationships.
+* dept:updatelinks updates text fields with internal links and converts to LinkIt format links

 ### Points of interest

 * Revisions: these are deemed too complex to track/import on a rolling basis.
 Access to older content will be available on the D7 application, running on platform.sh on an internal hostname.